Malassu/react-weatherapp/README.md

 # react-weatherapp - JavaScript web application
 Weatherapp for displaying the weather in your current location using data from http://api.openweathermap.org

 NOTE!
 API key for openweathermap.org needed to run the application.
-Set API_KEY to environment variable REACT\_APP\_WEATHER\_API_KEY
+Set API key to environment variable API\_KEY

 ## Running the application
-Run application locally `npm install && npm start` or by building the docker image and running the app in a container.
+Run application locally `npm install && npm start` on both backend and frontend folders or by building the docker images and running the apps in containers.

+App is served on localhost:3000 when using `npm start`

 ## Linting and unit testing
 1. Run `npm install` to install required packages for testing and linting